http4s/http4s/docs/src/main/tut/middleware.md

 aggregateService.orNotFound(apiRequest).unsafeRunSync
 ```

-Note that `goodRequest` ran through the `MyMiddle` middleware and the `Result` had
+Note that `goodRequest` ran through the `MyMiddle` `Middleware` and the `Result` had
 our header added to it.
-But, `apiRequest` did not go through the middleware and did
+But, `apiRequest` did not go through the `Middleware` and did
-not have the header added to it's `Result`.
+not have the header added to its `Result`.

 ## Included Middleware
-Http4s includes some middleware Out of the Box in the `org.http4s.server.middleware`
+Http4s includes some `Middleware` Out of the Box in the `org.http4s.server.middleware`
 package.
 These include:

 * [Authentication]